The Origin – The Code of Life

 "Everything that is real is born from the invisible."

-Supported by logical and empirical evidence registered since 2025.
+Supported by logical and empirical evidence registered from 2019 to 2025.

 Cognitive Axis Visualization